bsnes-emu/bsnes/README.md

 [wpbsx]: https://en.wikipedia.org/wiki/Satellaview

-The BS-X control cartridge had a slot that accepted rewritable "memory paks", so that people could store the games and data they downloaded.
+The control cartridge had a slot that accepted rewritable "memory paks", so that people could store the games and data they downloaded.
 A small number of games that did not use the Satellaview modem